 Busy children love to play and move!
-It is important to discuss safe play and exercise with your rehabilitation team.
-Exercise should have a focus on stretching and maintaining range of motion without being too hard on the muscles.
-Some exercise (such as jumping in a bouncy house or trampoline) may be harmful to muscles and should be avoided.
+While it is important for your child to be active, it is also important to protect their muscles.
+Therefore, we recommend that you discuss safe play and exercise with your rehabilitation team.
+Exercise should have a low intensity and focus on stretching and maintaining range of motion without being too hard on the muscles.
+Some high intensity exercise, such as jumping, may be harmful to muscles and should be avoided.
 We realize that it is sometimes difficult to prevent your child from participating in activities that may not be good for them.
 It is best you try to avoid harmful activities when possible, but not to overstress.
-When in doubt, it is best to try to choose activity and exercise that has been recommended by your physical therapist or PM&R doctor.
+When in doubt, it is best to try to choose activities and exercise that has been recommended by your physical therapist or PM&R doctor.
+Below is a table of activities that are generally considered safe or unsafe: